Programming-Project-2021-22/course-project-irenejosephine/README.md

 ### 4.1.
 Architectural Overview

 We divided our idea in blocks structuring our application in classes.

+FRONT-END:
 The Start class represents the starting point for our application, it creates and item of LoginPane which, based on the user actions, can lead to a RegisterPane (where the user can create a new account and then being rediected to the LoginPane) or the HomePane.
-The HomePane

-The backend of the app

-Describe the architecture of your application.
+The HomePane allows the user to filter the items (ItemPane), add new items/outfits (AddPane, AddOutfitPane, AddItemPane) or go to its Profile (ProfilePane).

+BACK-END:
+The Item class represent the base element for the wardrobe.
+Top, Bottom, Dress and Accessorieze exteds it.
+The Wardrobe class simulates a user wardrobes, contains a collection of items and outfits.
+The App class is a collection of wardrobes, it provides method that support the connection to the GUI.

 ### 4.2.
 Third-Party Libraries

-List and justify the third party libraries you used.
+We did not use third party libraries.

 ### 4.3.
 Programming Techniques

 List and explain how you used the 10 programming techniques required for this project.
 1.   **GUI:** We used JavaFX to realize the GUI
 2.   **Logging:** each user has its own wardrobe so creating an account was a necessities and to allow more users on the seme devices logging becomed foundamental
 3.   **I/O file:** we used file to obviate the absence of database, we used external text files to "remember" the past uses of the application.
 Files are also used to import items in a faster way compared to the manual option.
-In addition, file input are used to assign to each item a picture
+In addition, file input are used to assign to each item and outfit a picture
-4.   **Try/catch:** try and catch are necessary when working with I/O file
+4.   **Try/catch:** try and catch were necessary when working with I/O file
-5.   **Abstract classes:** abstract classes were used in the realization of the Item class wich represent a general item but no item that is not a top/bottom/accesorize can be created
-6.   **Generic method:** generic method were used to create an effective change method, so only one method was necessary.
-The T element can be of some specific type based on the instant data that the user wants to change
-7.   **Overriding:** the tostring of the class Item has been overrided
+5.   **Overriding:** the toString of the class Item and Outfit has been overrided
-8.   **Overloading:** we used multiple constructor for the Item obj based on which parameters were passed
+6.   **Overloading:** we used multiple constructor for the Item obj based on which parameters were passed
+7.   **Serialization:** we used serialization to simulate a database, the application is saved in a json file and reload everytime the app is open
-9.   **Deserialization:** we used deserialization to allow our application to creates items objects from a json file
+8.   **Deserialization:** we used deserialization to allow our application to creates items objects from a json file and to load the application from its json file used to simulate a database
-10.   **Varargs:** in AppPannel (per caricare gli oggetti)??
+9.   **Varargs:** in AppPannel (per caricare gli oggetti)??
-11.  **Generic classes:** ??
+10.  **Generic classes:** ??
+11.  **Custom exceptions:** ??

+**Abstract classes: abstract classes were used in the realization of the Item class wich represent a general item but no item that is not a top/bottom/accesorize can be created**

 ### 4.4.
 Tests

-Briefly describe and motivate your test suite.
+To assert all action of our application warkes in the correct way we worked on both white-box testing and black-box testing.

+**Black-box testing:** to make sure the application worked we asked some of our friends (both computer scienze experts and non-experts) to test it and based on their feedbacks we fixed the portion of the code that were not functioning in the correct way.

+**White-box testing:**

 ## 5. Experience